Olympics-Japan to ease state of emergency, focus on Games spectators | Health

 - Japan

-Japan said on Thursday it will ease emergency coronavirus curbs in nine prefectures including Tokyo while keeping some measures, including limiting spectator numbers at big events, amid fears that next month's Olympics could trigger new infections.
+Japan said on Thursday it would ease emergency coronavirus curbs in nine prefectures including Tokyo while keeping some measures, including limiting spectator numbers at big events, amid fears that next month's Olympics could trigger a surge in infections.

+Prime Minister Yoshihide Suga called on the Japanese public to watch the Olympics on TV to avoid spreading the virus, saying it was crucial to avoid any rebound in COVID-19 cases at the Games, due to start on July 23 after being postponed last year.
+"The important thing is to continue with our policies with a sense of urgency to prevent the spread of infections.
+At the same time we must keep up our vaccination efforts to prevent the collapse of the medical system," he told a news conference.

-Media reported that the government was considering allowing up to 10,000 spectators in stadiums during the Games, in line with a plan endorsed by health experts https://www.reuters.com/lifestyle/sports/japan-considering-limited-domestic-spectators-olympics-media-2021-06-15 on Wednesday for events.
-Prime Minister Yoshihide Suga announced that authorities were lifting a state of emergency for Tokyo and eight other places but would maintain "quasi-emergency" measures in seven prefectures including Tokyo.
+Earlier, Suga announced that authorities were lifting the state of emergency for Tokyo and eight other areas but would maintain "quasi-emergency" measures in seven prefectures including Tokyo.
 The state of emergency had been set to expire on Sunday.
+Japanese media have reported that the government, which has barred foreign spectators, is considering allowing up to 10,000 domestic fans into stadiums during the Games, in line with a plan endorsed by health experts https://www.reuters.com/lifestyle/sports/japan-considering-limited-domestic-spectators-olympics-media-2021-06-15 on Wednesday for events.

-Polls have shown most Japanese remain wary about the possibility that the Games will spread coronavirus infections, particularly as vaccination rates are still lower than in other wealthy countries.
-The seven prefectures would keep the lower level restrictions until July 11 to prevent a rebound in coronavirus infections.
+Polls have shown most Japanese people remain wary about the possibility that the Games will spread infections, particularly as vaccination rates are still lower than in other wealthy countries.
+Suga said on Thursday that the vaccination of over-65s was likely to be completed by the end of July.
+The seven prefectures would keep the lower level restrictions until July 11 to prevent a rebound in infections.

 Public broadcaster NHK said on Thursday that Omi and other health experts had compiled proposals for the Games, stating that banning spectators would be the least risky approach.
 If spectators are to be allowed, the experts proposed there should be more restrictions than those applied to other large-scale events, NHK reported.